Sarbanes-Oxley Compliance (SOX)

 Protiviti has been a long standing and recognised global thought leader in SOX and Committee of Sponsoring Organisations (COSO) compliance.
 Our publications, benchmarking studies and global seminars are widely recognised in the marketplace and continually provide the latest regulatory and industry trends.
 Our clients benefit by having access to leaders with deep industry and subject matter expertise for whom SOX compliance is a principal focus.

-We have served hundreds of clients with their SOX compliance needs that range from programme builds to turn-key execution, to rationalisation and transformation.
+We have served hundreds of clients with their SOX compliance needs that range from program builds to turn-key execution, to rationalisation and transformation.

-Establish a roadmap to comply with SOX 404 by right sizing your SOX programme and infusing leading practices to build an effective, efficient, and sustainable control framework and programme.
+Establish a roadmap to comply with SOX 404 by right sizing your SOX program and infusing leading practices to build an effective, efficient, and sustainable control framework and program.

-Assess your SOX compliance programme to rationalise your controls and validate your overall approach.
+Assess your SOX compliance program to rationalise your controls and validate your overall approach.
 Our diagnostic services build upon years of SOX compliance activities and the application of SEC and PCAOB guidance.

-Assess the effectiveness of your SOX programme to ensure it adjusts to the changing needs of your organisation.
-Conduct training and awareness for executives, process, and control owners.
+Assess the effectiveness of your SOX program to ensure it adjusts to the changing needs of your organisation.
+Conduct training and awareness for executives, process, and control owners to ensure the requirements of Sarbanes-Oxley (SOX) act are met.
 Establish a controls-mindset in the organisation.

 Understand how technology impacts your control environment and identify optimisation opportunities by evaluating control design and operating effectiveness of application and IT general controls, as well as the impact of major technology projects (e.g., ERP implementations).